robinjia/bibleaf/README.md

 ```

 Note that you can only run the first command to store your email address but prompt for a password every time.

+## Automatically created arXiv BibTeX entries
+`bibleaf` will automatically create BibTeX entries for arXiv papers of the format `{name}{year}{title_word}` where:
+- `name` is the author's last name, lowercased, with all non-alphabetic characters removed
+- `year` is the publication year of the current version of the paper
+- `title_word` is the first non-stopword word of the title, lowercased, with all non-alphabetic characters removed

+You can check `assets/arxiv.bib` to see all the BibTeX entries that have been created for your specified arXiv ID's.